vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/manage-storage-host.md

     - When using a domain name, enclose it in quotation marks, for example, `ADD HOSTS "foo-bar":9779`.

+    - Ensure that the storage host to be added is not used by any other cluster, otherwise, the storage adding operation will fail.

 ## Drop Storage hosts

 Delete the Storage hosts from cluster.